California’s Old West

 Finding the Garden’s Desert Section

-California’s deserts range from thousands of feet above sea level to 280 feet (85.3 meters) below and receive anywhere from 1.5 to 10 inches (3.8 centimeters to 25.4 centimeters) of rain a year.
+California’s deserts range from thousands of feet (upwards of 1,000 meters) above sea level to 280 feet (85 meters) below and receive anywhere from 1.5 to 10 inches (over 3 centimeters to more than 25 centimeters) of rain a year.
 With these extreme conditions, plants of the desert must make the most of mild spring temperatures and winter rains.
 Most desert plants bloom spectacularly from late winter to early spring and then remain dormant until the rains return in fall.